 Rev. Fears is a graduate of Wesley Seminary.
 She is an ordained Baptist minister and noted speaker and teacher.
 Rev. Fears is the fifth preacher in her family and the first female.
 Patti also actively participates in the DC Baptist Convention.

 To the family of Betty Sherman-Ours who passed away March 9th at Powhatan Nursing Home in Falls Church.
 Services were private.

 To Carol Basile and Aileen Unzicker in the death of Carol's mother and Aileen's sister, Ruth Basile, on March 12th at Virginia Hospital Center.
 Services will be held Monday, March 16th at the Chapel of National Funeral Home in Falls Church.
 Visitation will be at 10:00 am and the service will follow at 11:00 am.

-Finally, James 5:16b says, “The prayer of a righteous person is powerful and effective.”
-Would you join me each day in prayer for our church?
-As you pray, pray for those listed on our prayer list and also the needs expressed.
+Please pray for our church, its leadership, and work.
+As you pray, pray for those listed on our prayer list and the needs expressed.
 God’s power is received through faith by prayer.